ryan-mcclue/ryan-mcclue/src/knowledge.md

 In addition to HAL files, typically have example source code for particular MCU on github from vendor

 ## Interrupts
+An event (GPIO_MODE_EVT_FALLING) is an MCU implementation defined control line, e.g. might be an interrupt, bit flip, DMA

 interrupts for efficiency and realtime response

 An exception is mechanism that changes the normal flow of a program.